stjude/proteinpaint/container/README.md

 **TODO**:
 - automate or simplify reference data download
-- ideal???: make a GDC-like API for PP reference data, so that there will not be a need to download really large reference data files.
+- make PP reference data available as an online API, so that there will not be a need to download really large reference data files.
 Only when there are performance and reliability concerns will local copies of reference data be desirable.